-3.2.1 Members of the campus community who believe they have been subjected to any of these crimes should immediately report the incident to campus or local police.
-All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security by dialing 2-911 or local police by dialing 911.
+3.2.1 Members of the College community who believe they have been subjected to any of these crimes should immediately report the incident to College or local police.
+All emergencies or any incident where someone is in imminent danger should be reported immediately to College police/ security by dialing 2911 from any college VoIP College phone or (540) 727-2911 from any external or cellular phone.

-In non-emergency situations, members of the campus community may also report violations via the TIPS reporting system located on the Germanna homepage.
+In non-emergency situations, members of the College community may also report violations via the TIPS reporting system located on the Germanna homepage.
 Reports submitted in TIPS automatically notify members of the College Threat Assessment Team that includes College Police, Title IX Coordinator and Deputy Title IX Coordinator.

-3.2.2 Whether or not a report is made to law enforcement, members of the campus community should report alleged violations of this Policy to the Title IX Coordinator if the violation involves an employee(s) of Germanna Community College or Deputy Title IX Coordinator if the violation involves students only.
-The Title IX Coordinator and/or Deputy Title IX Coordinator are solely responsible for overseeing the prompt, fair, and impartial investigation and resolution of complaints filed with the College.
+3.2.2 Whether or not a report is made to law enforcement, members of the College community should report alleged violations of this Policy to the Title IX Coordinator if the violation involves an employee(s) of Germanna Community College or Deputy Title IX Coordinator if the violation involves students only.
+The Title IX Coordinator and/or Deputy Title IX Coordinator are solely responsible for overseeing the prompt, fair, and impartial administrative investigation and resolution of complaints filed with the College.
 To help ensure a prompt, fair, and impartial investigation and resolution, individuals are encouraged to complete a Complaint Form, found in Appendix A. The written complaint will be submitted to the Title IX Coordinator if the violation involves an employee of Germanna Community College or the Deputy Title IX Coordinator if the violation involves students only.
-Although strongly encouraged, a complainant is not required to submit a complaint on the Complaint Form or in writing.
+Although strongly encouraged, a complainnat is not required to submit a complaint on the Complaint Form or in writing.

-Germanna Community College Title IX Campus Resources
+Germanna Community College Title IX College Resources

-Title IX Coordinator: Mr. Reginald Ryals 102B, 2130 Germanna Highway, Locust Grove, VA 22508 (540) 423-9055 ryals@germanna.edu
+Title IX Coordinator: 2130 Germanna Highway Locust Grove, VA 22508 (540) 423-9055

-Deputy Title IX Coordinator: Mr. Mark Haines 201E, Dickinson Building, 10000 Germanna Pt.
-Drive, Fredericksburg, VA 22408 (540) 891-3026 mhaines@germanna.edu
+Deputy Title IX Coordinator Mr. Mark Haines 3 201E, Dickinson Building 10000 Germanna Point Drive Fredericksburg, VA 22408 (540) 891-3026 mhaines@germanna.edu

-After normal business hours, members of the campus community should report alleged violations of this Policy to: College Police Department, Dial: 2-911
+After normal business hours, members of the College community should report alleged violations of this Policy to:

+College Police Department Dial: 540-727-2911

-Members of the campus community may also report violations by submitting a report via the TIPS reporting system located on the Germanna homepage.
+Members of the College community may also report violations by submitting a report via the TIPS reporting system located on the Germanna Community College website.
 This will notify members of the College Threat Assessment team including the College Police, Title IX Coordinator and Deputy Title IX Coordinator.
 3.2.3 There is no time limit for filing a complaint with the College.
 However, complainants should report possible violations of this Policy as soon as possible to maximize the College's ability to respond effectively.
 Failure to report promptly could result in the loss of relevant evidence and impair the College's ability to adequately respond to the allegations.